Combat Roleplay (CRP)

 Activate ability: Allows players to activate any abilities they may have.

-If a player wishes to use items in the environment to perform any type of action, they must request CRP moderation from a Gamemaster or Moderator
+• If a player wishes to use items in the environment to perform any type of action, they must request CRP moderation from a Gamemaster or Moderator.
+They then decide if your actions are possible and what rolls need to be made.

-Requesting CRP moderation can be used by performing the following command: /requeststaff Gamemaster/Moderator
+• Requesting CRP moderation can be used by performing the following command: /requeststaff Gamemaster/Moderator

 Reactions:

-A reaction may be declared after a player from the opposing party declares and emotes their action during their turn and is within melee range.
+A reaction may be declared after a player from the opposing party declares and emotes their action during their turn and is within range.

 This reaction is then rolled with 1D20 with the modifier it requires before the action of the opposing player is rolled.
-The player who is targeted by a reaction may also roll 1D20 with the same modifier to see if they ignore the reaction.
+The player who is targeted by a reaction may also roll 1D20 with the relevant modifier to see if they ignore the reaction.
+A player may only be targeted by three reactions per combat round.

 Reaction types: